Pre-Algebra Content for COMPASS

 Understanding the meaning of terms such as mean, median and modes is crucial to solve these kinds of questions.
 Sometimes the question might be simply to calculate the mode of some numbers.
 If you do not know what the mode is, you will not be able to answer the question!

 Purchasing a guide is a quick way to brush up your basics before the exams.
-There are guides focussed on the COMPASS pre-algebra and algebra test.
+There are guides focussed on Pre-Algebra and Algebra test.
 A guide that has detailed answer keys and a good set of practice questions and answers is the best way to prepare for the exams.
-Finally, no matter how good a guide is, nothing can replace the importance of constant practice in the COMPASS pre-algebra test.
+Finally, no matter how good a guide is, nothing can replace the importance of constant practice for the Pre-Algebra test.

 Terms and Conditions